Trends in Greenhouse Gas Emissions in B.C. (1990-2018)

 The British Columbia Greenhouse Gas Provincial Inventory Methodology2 provides a description of the methodologies and data sources used in preparing B.C.’s greenhouse gas emissions inventory.
 Currently, most of the Provincial Inventory data comes from Canada’s National Inventory Report (NIR)3 In addition to using the NIR data, the B.C.
 Provincial Inventory generally follows the same methods and uses the same categories.
 Any deviations from the NIR methodology or categorization is described in detail in the B.C.
 Provincial Inventory Methodology2.
 Additional information is also available in the British Columbia Greenhouse Gas Emission Inventory Report (2018)1.

 Greenhouse gas emissions include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulphur hexafluoride (SF6), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs) and nitrogen trifluoride (NF3) released by human activity—these emissions are reported collectively here as millions of tonnes of carbon dioxide equivalent (Mt CO2e).
 British Columbia population estimates (Table: 17-10-0005-01) and gross domestic product (Table: 36-10-0222-01) data were sourced from Statistics Canada.
 Gross domestic product (GDP) is calculated using expenditure-based GDP and reported in millions of chained 2012 dollars.

 References and Other Useful Links

-Suggested Citation: Environmental Reporting BC.
-2018.
+Environmental Reporting BC.
+2021.
 Trends in Greenhouse Gas Emissions in B.C.
-(1990-2016).
+(1990-2018).
 State of Environment Reporting, Ministry of Environment and Climate Change Strategy, British Columbia, Canada.